CaitlinS9/Event-Intro/README.md

 ### (36 Degrees North: Read if at 36 Degrees North only)
 36 Degrees North donates this space for us to meet.
 They also offer free workshops as well as coworking, desks and offices for a monthly fee.
 You can find more info at the front desk.

+### (Ctrl+Shift - OKC only)
+Ctrl+Shift is a code school for survivors of interpersonal violence and abuse in Oklahoma City.
+They're looking for people to volunteer as guest speakers, technical or teaching assistants, and mentors.
+If you're interested, join our #ctrl-shift-school Slack channel for more information and the spreadsheet to sign up!

 ### (Food Sponsor: Read if relevant)
 And Finally thank you to our food sponsor *(Insert food sponsor name here)*